DRAFT: The Tareable Diet

 What if you forget and weigh in twice in a row for no reason?
 If the scale is accurate then you’ll add a delta of zero, which won’t matter.
 If the weights are randomly different, as they sometimes are, then that will throw everything off the rest of the day.
 But only slightly, which should be fine.

-What if you put on a kilogram of clothes but when you tare the clothes back off again it happens to only see a delta of -0.9?
-Then you’ll be back to naked but Tareable will think there’s still a net delta of +0.1.
+What if you put on a kilogram of clothes but when you tare the clothes back off again it happens, due to random inaccuracy in the scale, to only see a delta of -0.9?
+Then you’ll be back to naked but the tareable algorithm will think there’s still a net delta of +0.1.
 So it will tell you you weigh 0.1kg less than you really do.
-That might be live-with-able or ideally there’s an option somewhere to throw away all the deltas.
-Or if it at least shows you the net delta it’s using and you know it to be wrong (like you’re naked again and it should be zero) you can just purposefully do a new taring with 100 grams of something in your hand to coerce it back to zero.
+We’re declaring that live-with-able.
+In the future maybe we’ll have an option to throw away all the deltas.
+As a workaround, you can purposefully do a new taring with 100 grams of something in your hand to coerce it back to zero.